 General Rule.
 A member of a tiered structure cannot elect under IRC Sec.
 444 to have any year other than its required year.
-A tiered structure exists when an LLC, partnership, S corporation, or personal service corporation owns directly or is owned directly by another LLC, partnership, S corporation, personal service corporation, or trust.
-(Grantor trusts and trusts treated like grantor trusts are excluded from this definition.)
+A tiered structure exists when an LLC, partnership, S corporation, or personal service corporation owns directly or is owned directly by another LLC, partnership, S corporation, personal service corporation, or trust (other than a grantor trust).